 Enter Bird's Name in Search Box:

 Species: The Orchard Oriole (Icterus spurius) is found throughout most of the southeastern regions of North America.
-Prefers habitats with open woods, parks, orchards and rural areas.
-Familiar with people and dwellings and may be approached without alarming the bird.
+It prefers habitat with open woods, parks, orchards and rural areas.
+It is familiar with people and dwellings and may be approached without alarming the bird.

 Distinctions: Sexually dimorphic, the male has a black head, back, wings and tail feathers.
 Body and scapulars are burnt orange.
-Females and juveniles have greenish upper bodies, with yellow under parts.
-Young males are very similar to the female's colours, but will show a small darken bib in the throat region.
+Females and juveniles have greenish upper bodies with yellow underparts.
+Young males are very similar to the female's colours but will show a small darker bib in the throat region.

-Voice: Sound resembling types of whistle, notes are not as fluent as other oriole species, lyrics fall into chattering notes.
+Voice: Sound resembling types of whistles, notes are not as fluent as other oriole species, lyrics fall into chattering notes.

 Nesting: Four to five light grey or blue coloured eggs, with purple squiggles throughout.
-Builds enclosed nest similar to other species of orioles, made from grass, plant fibres and man made items such as string or cord.
+They build enclosed nests similar to other species of orioles, made from grass, plant fibres and man-made items such as string or cord.
 Nest is attached to a branch or a limb of a tree, where it hangs and is able to sway in the wind.

 |B L||W W||W||Family||Latin Name|